-NBA Records: The Only 4 NBA players to have recorded a Quadruple-Double
+NBA Quadruple-Double: The Only 4 NBA players to have recorded a Quadruple-Double

 In the current triple-double crazy NBA world, it shouldn't be difficult to understand what a quadruple-double is.
 Either way, let's get it straight.
 Similar to a triple-double, a quadruple-double is recorded when a player registers double figures in any four of the five primary stat categories - points, rebounds, assists, steals, and blocks.